In this article, learn about the causes of flank pain and the treatment options.

 5. Pancreas or liver problems

-The pancreas and liver are in the upper right abdomen, just under the rib cage.
+The pancreas and liver sit deep within the abdomen, just under the rib cage.
 Sometimes, problems with these organs cause flank pain.
 The pain can also radiate to the back.

 As the liver and pancreas work together to help the body digest food, a problem with one organ may eventually affect the other.